magento/devdocs/guides/v2.2/cloud/project/manage-disk-space.md

 ## Allocating disk space

-There are two configuration files that control the allocation of disk space in the Integration environment: the `.magento.app.yaml` file and the `.magento/services.yaml` file.
-Each file contains the `disk` property used to define the disk size value in MB for the respective configuration.
+Two configuration files control the allocation of disk space in the Integration environment: the `.magento.app.yaml` file and the `.magento/services.yaml` file.
+Each file contains the `disk` property, which defines the disk size value in MB for the respective configuration.

 ### Application disk space